loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 when the stack is empty and `freestack` is called.
 #text(green)[
-  This also opens up for stacks to be allocated at differing sizes, as stack's size does not have to be known at compile time.]#todo[se över]
+  This also opens up for stacks to be allocated at differing sizes, as a stack's size does not have to be known at compile time.]#todo[se över]

 #figure(
   caption: [An empty stack only containing the start pointer.],